 What’s New for Support Services

-- Runway 4R-22L temporarily closed at Honolulu International Airport for airfield maintenance - April 7, 2017
+- Runway 4R-22L temporarily closed at the Daniel K. Inouye International Airport beginning Monday, Aug.
+14, for airfield work - August 11, 2017

 HDOT’s Sustainable Transportation Infrastructure and Energy Savings Project